This is the story of a tree house and a happy marriage.

 Together they raised two children.
 Their children and their mutual passion for the arts were cornerstones of their relationship.
 They were energetic supporters, avid collectors and committed patrons of a number of arts organizations within greater Los Angeles.
 They planned yearly trips to visit Art fairs and international exhibitions.
 As art collectors, she gravitated towards art that focused on color and form.
 He was more interested in art with political content.
 They were involved in the founding of MOCA, the Pasadena Museum of California Art, and Kidspace Museum.

-In Los Angeles, the couple lived in a 1920 Spanish-style home in Pasadena.
-For their new home in Montecito they wanted an architect to design them a home that would respond to their interest in contemporary art and design.
 The property they chose was a one acre-lot with an existing single-story ranch house; part of a subdivision from the 1960’s.
 Before the land in Montecito was subdivided, oak trees covered the entire region.
 The subdivision, rather modest by Montecito standards, was established before there was interest in protecting native landscapes.
 Back then developers typically clear-cut the native vegetation and graded flat pads for the houses.
 An expedient and economical solution.
 This lot, to our surprise, still had a large number of native Coastal Live Oaks.
 The ranch house, on the other hand, was typical of the period.
 It had a front yard dedicated to the automobile and the lawn, and a back yard disconnected from the house.
 Standard tropes of American suburbia.

 During our first meeting, they asked if it might be possible to transform the existing ranch house into a “tree house.”
 Our sense was that the ranch house was located in the wrong place on the lot.
 The house would never feel connected to the oak trees or be remotely like a tree house.
 The scale of their artwork was also at odds with the existing house.
 Our suggestion was that they should build a new house that embraced the trees.
 Since oak trees are protected, we would never be able to build a conventional house within the drip line.
 But if we floated the house above the ground it would be possible to build under the oaks.
 This would get them their tree house.
 After weighing their options, they agreed to tear down the existing house.